 As for the smartphones, their human dependents would be so full of the beauty of youth if they would but detach themselves, look up, look around, pay attention, stroll or strut their stuff.
 This, after all, is Oxford and the young people I see clearly have the benefit of good diet, good dentistry, and effortless taste in the way they dress.
 They are quite unlike the young people I see each day in the decayed south coast resort where I live.
 But, fortunate or not, both rich and poor all now have in common that they are not looking at the world around them, or listening to it.
 Especially, it seems, when crossing a road.

-But then I said to myself, In my day surely we must have had our own props; and then I thought, yes, the smartphone has replaced the cigarette.
+But then I said to myself, In your day surely you must have had your own props; and then I thought, yes, the smartphone has replaced the cigarette.
 Back then, it was a cigarette which solved the problem of what to do with your hands, or at least, one hand.
-The cigarette gave you an excuse for your existence and a prop to navigate social life.
-If not a cigarette, then maybe a handbag or even just a rolled up newspaper (the latter a common sight in the past).
+The cigarette - mine were always Turkish - gave you an excuse for your existence and a prop to navigate social life.
+If not a cigarette, then maybe a handbag or even just a rolled up newspaper - the latter a common sight in the past.

 Human beings are natural fidgets; so many of our problems stem from our inability to sit, stand or walk quietly, without a prop to soothe.
-In the days of portraits in oils, it was a big problem for the painter who partly solved it by equipping the sitter with a fan, a flower, a book, a riding crop.
-Next to my computer, I have hung a nineteenth century portrait of a young woman who is equipped with a rose in her right hand.
-The painter has quietly solved the problem of her left hand by allowing it to disappear under the gilt frame, bottom right corner.
+In the days of portraits in oils and into the early days of photography it was a big problem, partly solved by equipping the sitter with a fan, a flower, a book, a riding crop.

 I walk back to my guest house.
-A woman approaches me, perhaps a grandmother, pushing a buggy and addressing soothing words to its occupant.
-She passes and I half turn to look at the baby, big-eyed, big-eyelashed, and wide-open mouthed: an old-fashioned pink plastic doll.
+A woman approaches, perhaps a grandmother, pushing a buggy and addressing soothing words to its occupant.
+She passes and I half turn to look at the baby: big-eyed, big-eyelashed, and wide-open mouthed; an old-fashioned pink plastic doll.